-If you have concerns about your feature not fitting into this process, or any other questions, general concerns or discussion of this process, please e-mail email@example.com.
-If you'd like to provide feedback on this page or the process it describes, leave feedback on the Google Doc draft of this page.
+If you have concerns about your feature not fitting into this process, or any other questions, general concerns or discussion on this page or the process it describes, please e-mail firstname.lastname@example.org.

 You do not need to use this process if your change does not affect web API behavior to the point that developers need to be aware of it. (e.g. no significant behavioral changes, and no web-facing API changes.)
 The rest of this document doesn’t apply to this type of change, although such features might still have to go through a different launch process.
 Large projects should have public design docs that are also shared on email@example.com (or chromium-dev@, for projects that have significant parts outside of Blink) for feedback (this is also a good way to get the attention of other relevant leads).

 Q: Do I need any of this if my project is just refactoring or re-architecting the code?
 Do the API owners need to be involved?

 A: No. The API owners oversee the process of shipping web-exposed API changes.
 They are not necessarily leads or overseers of any of the code.
 Instead, you should get the buy-in of the leads of the code areas touched by your project.
 If there may be side effects of your change, you should follow the "Architectural change" process below.
 In addition, such large projects should have public design docs that are also shared on firstname.lastname@example.org (or email@example.com, for projects that have significant parts outside of third_party/blink) for feedback (this is also a good way to get the attention of relevant leads you might not have thought of).

 For code-related questions, you can email firstname.lastname@example.org in addition to blink-dev@ as a catch-all option when the code ownership is not clear or the feature needs large-scale refactoring changes.

 Q: What if I want to add some code to third_party/blink that is for a non-web-exposed feature?
 Is that allowed?